Top 31 Online Productivity Tools

-Dynalist is the ultimate tool for creating lists, which you can then turn into checklists of tasks you have to perform.
+Dynalist is an app for creating lists.
+Once you craft your lists, you can turn them into checklists of tasks you have to complete.

-This productivity tool allows you to make notes and organize items on your lists, by setting due dates.
-You’ll be able to categorize items by labeling them with tags, color coding and cross linking them.
+This tool also lets you make notes and arrange items on your lists, by setting due dates.
+You’ll be able to categorize items by labeling them with tags, color coding, and cross linking them.

 A Soft Murmur is a website that helps you stay focused on your work, by providing ambient sounds.

-Sketch is an ideal design toolkit: it’s simple to use, offers a number of useful features, and you can invite collaborators.
-It’s one of the best productivity tools for Mac aimed at designers.
+Another handy design app is Sketch.
+It’s simple to use, offers a number of practical features, and you can collaborate with your colleagues in real-time.
+It’s one of the best web productivity tools for Mac aimed at designers.

 This tool also allows you to turn your ideas to reality faster, by providing guides and grids that help you design faster, but with precision.

-You can turn to the Alfred workflows to reduce repetitive tasks; just download some of the already available workflows and integrate them in your work.
+You can turn to the Alfred workflows to reduce repetitive tasks; just download some of the already available workflows and integrate them into your work.

-You can also create your own workflows, by combining specific keywords, hotkeys, and activities.
+Or, if you want to have your own custom workflows, you can do that by mixing specific keywords, hotkeys, and activities.

-You can use it on your Windows, iPhone, Mac, and iPad, and later sync all your setting updates across these devices.
-Freedom allows you to block entire websites, apps, create block-lists, and schedule blocks to start automatically.
+You can use it on your Mac, Windows, Android, iOS, or Chrome, and later sync all your setting updates across these devices.
+With Freedom, you can block entire websites, apps, but also create block-lists, as well as schedule blocks to start automatically.

-When you’re done with meaningful online work, this productivity tool can even help you block the entire Internet, so you won’t be tempted to browse Facebook, YouTube and similar websites.
+This productivity tool can even help you block the entire Internet, so you won’t be tempted to browse Facebook, YouTube, and similar websites.